 Archive for the 'Uncategorized' Category

-Gavel Grab will take a break until Jan.
-2. Happy holidays to all our readers.
+The Gavel Grab staff is taking a break and will return Dec.
+2. Happy holiday to our readers.

 In these other dispatches about fair and impartial courts:

 - The Washington Post ran a piece yesterday on the Chamber of Commerce’s recent attention to state courts.
 Kate Comerford Todd, vice president of the Chamber’s litigation arm, the National Chamber Litigation Center discusses the benefits of state courts having larger implications.
 “Other parties in related cases watch what happened, and so do some courts.”